Last Updated on May 18, 2025 by Soumya

 Honestly, it is much easier to take Tram 15E.
 There are no changes, and the tram provides multiple stops to get off in Belem.

-Hop-on, Hop-off bus to Belem from Lisbon
+Hop-on, Hop-off Bus to Belem from Lisbon

 Hop-on, hop-off buses are a popular way to see Lisbon.
 If you are in Lisbon for a short two or three days, this is a good way to see the major highlights, including the main attractions of Belem.

-Lisbon to Belem on Bicycle
+Lisbon to Belem by Bicycle

 Isn’t it great that you can now travel all the way from Lisbon to Belem on bicycles and explore the city pollution-free, all while enjoying the cool breeze of the River Tagus?